hankandre/experimenting-with-redux/README.md

 Learning Redux often feels hard.
 This is often compounded by the fact that it'll be characterized as easy, or people use large, unhelpful, terms to describe it.
 I believe the problem often is that we mix-up the actual implementation of Redux with the rationale for creating Redux.
+It's just a little to Computer Science-y for the rest of us.

 On the most fundamental level Redux provides you with a `state` object with some helpers for accessing it and modifying properties on it (with `reducers` and `action`s).